 Target Species: Blackberry, gorse, serrated tussock and feral rabbits

-Key Activities: This project will support four established community-led groups, through resources, information and technology to implement a systems strengthening approach for blackberry, gorse, serrated tussock and rabbits.
-It will deliver activities to build the management skills and capacity of landholders, and encourage greater landholder participation.
+Key Activities: This project supported four established community-led groups, through resources, information and technology to implement a systems strengthening approach for blackberry, gorse, serrated tussock and rabbits.
+It delivered activities to build the management skills and capacity of landholders, and encouraged greater landholder participation.